trexmatt/OKCoin-API/README.md

 This is a simple Python wrapper around the OKCoin.com public and trading API.

 It took me quite a while to figure out how to use the API as all the documentation is in Chinese (and in some cases just bad), so I hope this saves someone some time and frustration.
-In case you'd like to write your own code to access the API, I explain the request structure below (creating the signed string).
+In case you'd like to write your own code to access the API, I explain the request how to create the signed string in the last section.

 If this helps you and you'd like to donate, please send coins to